xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

 .. code-block:: ruby

+   SetStandardFocus 0
    ChangeFocus $offset

-This is to use large defocus offset for good contrast.
+These two lines will set objective lens to a specific strength; the large defocus offset also offers good contrast.
+A special thing here is to measure defocus value using a LD_View beam.
+The advantage of this command is to use high contrast image.

+.. code-block:: ruby

+   Autofocus -1 2

 This function should be called in script like this way:

 .. code-block:: ruby

-   CallFunction Z_byV2 -288.32

-Or if it is in a script "MyFuncs":

-.. code-block:: ruby

-   CallFunction MyFuncs::Z_byV2 -288.32
+   CallFunction MyFuncs::Z_byV2 -288.32 3

-Obviously, the -288.32 is to pass to variable $offset in the function.
+Obviously, the -288.32 is to pass to variable $offset in the function, and 3 to iteration variable $iter.

 Now question is how to determine this offset value for accurate Z height for and under current scope condition.